allmaps/allmaps/packages/transform/README.md

 ### Transformation methods

-A transformer is build from a set of Ground Control Points and a transformation type.
+A transformer is build from a set of GCPs and a transformation type.
 It contains the forward and backward transformation, and has specific methods to apply it to transform geometries forward and backward.

-All transformer methods accepts points, lines as well as polygons, both as Allmaps geometries or GeoJSON geometries.
-There are, however, separate methods for transforming to Allmaps geometries or to GeoJSON geometries.
+All transformer methods accepts points, line strings as well as polygons, both as simple geometries or GeoJSON geometries.
+There are, however, separate methods for transforming to simple geometries or to GeoJSON geometries.
 There are also separate methods for transforming forward or backward.

 Hence, the main methods are: `transformForward()`, `transformForwardAsGeojson()`, `transformBackward()` and `transformBackwardAsGeojson()`

 Alternatively the same four methods are available with more expressive term for the Allmaps use case: replacing `Forward` by `ToGeo` and `Backward` by `ToResource`.
 E.g.: `transformToGeoAsGeojson()`.

-The Allmaps geometries are:
+The simple geometries are:

 ```js
 type Position = [number, number]